LLNL/radiuss-docker/README.md

 [RADIUSS Docker Builds Table](https://github.com/llnl/radiuss-docker/pkgs/container/radiuss/versions)

-The tags listed on this page can be used with the following pattern in `Dockerfile`s, `ghcr.io/llnl/radiuss:<tag>`.
+The tags listed on this page can be used with the following pattern in Dockerfile's, `ghcr.io/llnl/radiuss:<tag>`.
 For example, `gcc-12-ubuntu-22.04` becomes `ghcr.io/llnl/radiuss:gcc-12-ubuntu-22.04`.